misterade/aslanpp.vim/README.md

 * snippets

 ## Snippet
-The snippet is to be used with the snipmate plugin.
+The snippet is meant to be used with the snipmate plugin.
 <https://github.com/garbas/vim-snipmate>